 Your company culture is your business.
 Your goals, your philosophy, your ethos, and your history.
 They are your future expectations.
 As well as your values and your team’s values, both spoken and unspoken.
 Your rules and regulations, both written and unwritten.
 It’s the behaviour you expect, and the behaviour you consider to be unacceptable.
-Finally it’s the little things, from where people sit to who makes the coffee.
+Finally, it’s the little things, from where people sit to who makes the coffee.

-Everything that ever happens in your workplace contributes to your company culture.
+Everything that ever happens in your work contributes to your company culture.
 Every member of every team is a unique individual with their own ingrained beliefs, values, and prejudices.
 That’s why every company in the world has its own unique culture.